LUWIZ

 AI citabilityLowHigh

-E-E-A-T does not play out only on your pages.
-The reputation built elsewhere on the web — brand mentions, citations, presence on trusted platforms — weighs heavily, particularly for AI citations.
+E-E-A-T is not decided only on your pages.
+The reputation built elsewhere on the web — brand mentions, citations, presence on trusted platforms — weighs heavily, especially for AI citations.
 It is one of the most counterintuitive lessons from recent data.

 Brand mentions beat domain authority

-An Ahrefs analysis covering 200,000 domains (December 2025) shows it clearly: off-site brand mentions correlate more strongly with AI citations than Domain Rating.
-The correlation reaches 0.737 for mentions on YouTube, against only 0.266 for Domain Rating.
+An Ahrefs analysis of 200,000 domains (December 2025) shows it clearly: off-site brand mentions correlate more strongly with AI citations than Domain Rating does.
+The correlation reaches 0.737 for YouTube mentions, against only 0.266 for Domain Rating.
 Reddit and Wikipedia also weigh heavily — Wikipedia alone accounts for 47.9% of ChatGPT's citations.

 47.9%